This page documents the test coverage, enforced runtime contracts, key implementation details for maintainers, and build/validation commands.

 - Pass instances are identity-tracked by the renderer (tracked by object reference).

-setSize(width, height) - is called when a pass is removed from the array or when the renderer is destroyed.
+setSize(width, height)is called when a pass first appears in the array or when the canvas/target resolution changes.dispose()is called when a pass is removed from the array or when the renderer is destroyed.

 Render target lifecycle